 Explore the health professions with our free summer program

 The Summer Health Professions Education Program (SHPEP) is a free summer program for students to explore their interests in medicine, dentistry, nursing, optometry, pharmacy, physical therapy, public health, and more.
-The program takes place at our 12 partner institutions and offers students a chance to develop healthcare skills, plan academic journeys, get clinical exposure, and network.
+The program takes place at our 12 partner institutions and offers students a chance to develop competencies for becoming successful applicants to health profession programs, plan academic journeys, get clinical exposure, and network.

 - Columbia University

 - Howard University

 - Rutgers, The State University of New Jersey

 - University of Texas Health Science Center at Houston

 - University of Washington

 - University of California Los Angeles and Charles R. Drew University

 - University of Alabama at Birmingham

 Every November, this free all-day event is a great opportunity to get the scoop from trustworthy sources on how to apply and get into medical school—and how to succeed once you get there.
 There will be interactive workshops focused on crucial information for high school and college students including the…